CommonWealthRobotics/bowler-kernel/design.md

 ### Miscellaneous

 - !
 RFC: I want to look into whether we can run the kernel inside a Docker container and still have it performantly interface with hardware and with the display.
 This would be great for security.
-If we do this, we would also offer an option to run the kernel outside of a Docker container.
+  - We would also offer an option to run the kernel outside of a Docker container.
+  - We would produce a Linux container that had the kernel and a JVM installed.
+  - We could map USB ports using the `--device` flag
+  - We could expose TCP ports for gRPC

 ## Non-Functional Requirements